 Mazury is a lakeside located in the northern part of Poland.
 It is sailors paradise as it is a great system of lakes, rivers and channels.
 Mazury and neighbouring Warmia is just full of red ruins of Teutonic Knights castles.

-Mazovia on the other hand is a land located centrally (this is were Warsaw is situated).
+And Mazovia (Mazowsze) is a land located centrally (this is were Warsaw is situated).

 It is especially easy to imagine Velen being placed around Kampinos Wilderness.
 The swampy forest used to be a hideout place of the rebels of uprisings (since we had quite a few of them in XIX and XX century).
 Back in the day the wilderness was deserted, except for the few villages in the interior.
 A perfect hideout.
 But the sad truth is that most of the rebels have been captured and executed.
 Therefore Kampinos, just like Velen, is full of the trees that were used as gallows.
 Today they are memorial places.